tayloraswift/rules-for-robots/README.md

-# Swift Style Guidance, for GitHub Copilot
+# Swift Style Guidance, for Google Gemini

-This document outlines the key coding conventions that you (GitHub Copilot) should follow when generating Swift code.
+This document outlines the key coding conventions that you (Google Gemini) should follow when generating Swift code.
 Only deviate from them if explicitly instructed to.

 ## Visual formatting